 20:21 Thus Edom refused to give Israel passage through his border: wherefore Israel turned away from him.
 20:22 And the children of Israel, even the whole congregation, journeyed from Kadesh, and came unto mount Hor.

-Because Moses rebelled against Christ by striking the rock, Aaron was also forbidden to enter the promised land.
+Aaron was also forbidden to enter the promised land.

 20:23 And the LORD spake unto Moses and Aaron in mount Hor, by the coast of the land of Edom, saying, 20:24 Aaron shall be gathered unto his people: for he shall not enter into the land which I have given unto the children of Israel, because ye rebelled against my word at the water of Meribah.